mdok of KInIT: Robustly Fine-tuned LLM for Binary and Multiclass AI-Generated Text Detection: Conclusion

 \section{Conclusion}

 The robustness of machine-generated text detection methods to out-of-distribution data is still challenging.
 However, we can cope with this problem by better mixture of training data, as we have show in the proposed mdok approach for both binary and multiclass detection.
-The resulting detectors are very competitive (\textbf{ranking 1st} in multiclass detection of human-AI collaboration), outperforming all the baselines, and promising better generalization to out-of-distribution data.
+The resulting detectors are very competitive (\textbf{ranking 1st} in both subtasks), outperforming all the baselines, and promising better generalization to out-of-distribution data.
+Due to gold labels of the test data are not available yet, any ablation study pinpointing crucial parts of the systems and their specific effects was not possible.
 Further work is still needed to refine the process to achieve ideal performance.